 - USE OF RCSC FACILITIES

-Chartered Clubs are assigned temporary (used only for a period of time by a club) or dedicated (used only by that club) space.
+Chartered Clubs are assigned temporary (used only for a period of time by a club) or dedicated (used only by that club) space as designated by RCSC Management.
 RCSC Management has the authority and responsibility to direct similar clubs to merge or share dedicated space in order to provide efficient utilization of RCSC Facilities.

 All clubs shall be responsible for the appropriate use of RCSC Facilities.
 Chartered Clubs are not generally charged any fees for use or setup of RCSC Facilities provided that the use is open to Cardholders and their invited guests only and not the general public.
 Tape of any kind must not be used to attach signs or papers to painted surfaces.
 Items unrelated to club activities shall not be stored at RCSC Facilities.